 This flexibility allows the Psalms to express a wide range of experience and, Kidner points out, also allows this poetry to survive translation better than a lot of other poetry.

-The final roadblock I've encountered has to do with the work of understanding psalms.
+Another challenge I've encountered has to do with the work of understanding psalms.

 Returning to Psalm 1, the wicked appear primarily to contrast with the blessed, who delight in the law of the Lord and who meditate—murmur to oneself—thereon.